Eurydia/notes-on-clean-programming-language/content/Cleanpedia/PDT P Boolean Type.md

 Booleans are represented using 8 bits values.

-For built-in functions on Boolean type, see [[APX A 02 StdBool|APX A 02 StdBool]] module for additional information.
+For built-in functions and operations on Boolean type, see [[APX A StdBool]].

 ## Boolean Type Declaration